-The private sector will be responsible for delivering pedestrian-friendly development that is consistent with the general development guidance provided in this plan.
-In addition, this plan serves as a tool for the Plan Area in guiding land use and development decisions.
-As such, the Elizabeth Community Association and Historic Elizabeth Neighborhood Foundation and the private sector will be responsible for monitoring development to ensure that the plan is implemented.
+The private sector will be responsible for delivering pedestrian-friendly development that is consistent with the guidance provided in this plan.
+In addition, this plan serves as a tool for the plan area in guiding land use and development decisions.
+As such, it will help citizens, as well as staff, monitor development to ensure that the plan is implemented.